News and Commentary

 Understand Capital Gains and Tax Basis of Inherited Assets

 Tax basis determines whether a sale, exchange or other disposition of property will result in a gain or loss based on the difference between the original cost to acquire the property and fair market value (FMV) on the date of sale.
 In general, sales of highly appreciated assets will yield a profit that results in a taxable gain.
 However, U.S. tax laws allow inherited assets to receive a step-up in tax basis to the FMV on the date of the original owner’s death, thereby eliminating appreciation and taxes on any potential profits the original owner would have recognized from a sale.
-Therefore, surviving spouses can inherit highly valued assets and immediately sell them free of capital gains tax, or they may instead hold onto those assets and pay tax only on the appreciation that occurs after their spouse’s death.
+Therefore, surviving spouses can inherit highly valued assets and immediately sell them free of capital gains tax, or they may hold onto those assets and pay tax only on the appreciation that occurs after their spouse’s death.

 Another tax benefit provided to widows is the ability to sell a primary home and exclude from taxation up to $250,000 of capital gain resulting from the sale when they file tax returns as a single individual.
-However, special care should be taken to time the sale of a primary residence in the year a spouse passes away so that the surviving spouse can receive the benefit of the a higher, $500,000 exclusion that comes with filing tax returns as a married couple filing jointly.
+However, special care should be taken to time the sale of a primary residence in the year a spouse passes away so that the surviving spouse can receive the benefit of the higher $500,000 exclusion that comes with filing tax returns as a married couple filing jointly.

 Remember to File All Relevant Tax Returns

-About the Author: Kathleen Marteney, CRPC®, is a financial planner with Provenance Wealth Advisors, an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs, and a registered representative with Raymond James Financial Services.
-She can be reached at 800-737-8804 or via email at info@provwealth.com.
+About the Author: Kathleen Marteney, CRPC®, is a financial planner with Provenance Wealth Advisors (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs, and a registered representative with PWA Securities, LLC (PWAS).
+She can be reached at (800) 737-8804 or via email at info@provwealth.com.